MesutNedzhib/laptop-shop-v.1/README.md

 # Laptop Shop E-LMAG
-Laptop Store E -LMAG - is a web application built in the form of an online store where consumers can browse and buy products.
+Laptop Shop E-LMAG - is a web application built in the form of an online store where consumers can browse and buy products.

 ![view-image-1](https://github.com/MesutNedzhib/laptop-shop-v.1/blob/main/client/public/view-1.png)